James McNally, who has been dubbed by the national newspapers as “The Dog Bite Solicitor”, wins another No Win No Fee dog injury claim.

 Our client, Mrs C, was asked by her employers, a local authority, to inspect a wall near to the Defendants’ property which had been struck by the vehicle of a drunk driver.
 As she was walking along the road near to the entrance gates of the property, the Defendants opened their front door to put out the bins.
 This allowed their dog to escape[pe from the house.
 It ran up to Mrs C, who was still outside the gates, and bit her leg.

 Mrs C attended A&E where she was prescribed antibiotics and had a tetanus injection.
 The wound was cleaned and dressed and she was told to keep her leg elevated.

-The dog’s owners continued to be reluctant to involve their insurers. we therefore began to take steps to gather evidence in support of Mrs C’s claim so that court proceedings could be issued if required.
+The dog’s owners continued to be reluctant to involve their insurers.
+We therefore began to take steps to gather evidence in support of Mrs C’s claim so that court proceedings could be issued.

 Medical evidence was obtained from a Consultant Plastic Surgeon and this report was sent to the dog’s owners along with details of Mrs C’s losses and expenses and a realistic offer to settle.

-A little later a response was received from representatives of the dog’s owners insurers confirming that they were now investigating.
+A little later a response was received from representatives of the dog owner’s insurers confirming that they were now investigating the case.

-We entered into negotiations with the insurer’s representatives with a view to concluding the claim without the need to commence court proceedings.
-This led to an out of court settlement agreement being reached under which Mrs C received a compensation pay-out which was well in excess of the Defendant’s original £250 offer.
+We entered into negotiations with the insurance company and this led to an out of court settlement agreement being reached under which Mrs C received compensation that was well in excess of the dog owner’s derisory £250 offer.